serenastater/One-World/README.md

 ONE World consists of a network of hosts who are willing to take refugee families into their homes, on a temporary basis, while they wait for permanent placement.
 Think "Airbnb" for refugees.

+#### User Story 1:

+> As a host, I would like to provide shelter to refugees in need so that families don't have to live in unsafe conditions.

+#### User Story 2:

+> As a refugee, I would like to find safe housing so that my family has a stable home environment.